Best Black Friday deals 2019 - Amazon, Argos, John Lewis, and Currys live offers

 Amazon

-We’ve already made our Amazon Black Friday deals predictions – and some deals are already live.

-The Apple Airpods were £129.99 but sold out, which isn’t surprising when you compare the price to the Apple Store’s price of £159.99 – that’s a 19% saving so keep an eye out, it may re-stock.
+The Apple Airpods were £129.99 but sold out, which isn’t surprising when you compare the price to the Apple Store’s price of £159.99 – that’s a 19% saving.
+They’re now back in stock luckily.

 You can also get the Hive Thermostat (with professional installation) with a 3rd Gen Echo Dot for £159.98, that’s a £25 saving compared to if you bought them separately.
 There’s also the Fire TV Stick 4K down to £29.99 from £49.99 and the Echo Show 5 for £49.99 – saving £30.
 Or the Ring Doorbell with Echo Dot for £111.